Robeisy Ramírez: Ramírez vs. Dogboe

 Ramírez was booked to face the former WBO Junior-featherweight champion Isaac Dogboe on 1 April 2023, in the headliner of an ESPN+ broadcast event, which took place in Tulsa, Oklahoma.
 Although it was initially scheduled as an interim title bout, the fight was upgraded to a vacant championship bout on February 9, 2023, after the reigning WBO featherweight champion Emanuel Navarrete vacated the belt in order to compete at super featherweight.
 He won the fight by unanimous decision, with scores of 118–109, 119–108 and 117–110.
 Ramírez knocked his opponent down with a left hand in the final round of the contest to score the sole knockdown of the fight.

 Ramirez vs. Shimizu

 Ramirez made the first defense of his WBO featherweight title against Satoshi Shimizu on 25 July 2023, on the undercard of Naoya Inoue vs. Stephen Fulton.
 Ramirez dominated and stopped Shimuzu in the 5th round, dropping him once before finishing him off with a flurry of unanswered punches and the referee called off the bout.

 Ramirez vs. Espinoza

 Making the second defense of his WBO featherweight title, Ramirez took on hard-hitting Mexican boxer Rafael "El Divino" Espinoza on the 9th of December, 2023, at the Charles F. Dodge City Center, Pembroke Pines, Florida, U.S.

-Coming into the fight, Ramirez was heralded as the -1200 favorite to win, but the odds were proven wrong when Espinoza -- despite suffering a knockdown himself early in the fifth round -- toughened his way to a majority decision victory over Ramirez.
+Coming into the fight, Ramirez was heralded as the -1200 favorite to win, but the odds were proven wrong when Espinoza—despite suffering a knockdown himself in the second round—toughened his way to a majority decision victory over Ramirez.